nokafor/MSBuild2017Quickstarts/VS.md

 # Build Your First Office Integration with Visual Studio

 ## Overview
 With Office Add-ins, you can add new functionality to Office and embed your rich and interactive content.
-In this walk through, you will get hands-on experience developing a Word add-in in Visual Studio.
+In this walk through, you will get hands-on experience developing a Word add-in with Visual Studio.
 If you would instead like to create an add-in using our command-line tools, see [Building Your First Office Integration with Yo Office](Yo.md).

 ## Tools You'll Use
 Visual Studio